Last Updated on

 The 2 MOA dot is designed to get you rapidly on target for close quarter shooting when you need immediate target acquisition.

 Although there are 10 brightness levels, it’s been mentioned more than a few times they’re a little coarse – they can go from being too dim to too bright with one rotation.
 Overall build quality has also been mentioned as a disadvantage, but for the price and needs of non-professionals, it’s worth dealing with or sending it in for VIP warranty coverage.

 Control buttons are on the left and face the user.
 This is a feature that’s not often recognized as an advantage, but when you can use your left hand to make adjustments without moving your trigger finger, you’ll learn to appreciate it.

 What about mounting?
 The SPARC II comes with a spacer, high mount, and low mount for use with Picatinny or Weaver rails.

 So far, it’s speedy to mount, see, and aim with.
-Does it live up to its name?
+Does it live up to its name as one of the best red dot sights?
 We’d say it does.

 Spitfire 3X Prism Scope Review